 In 1913, Gilbert was appointed the president of Miles College.
 He served in that post for one year before returning to Paine College.
 In 1911 and 1912, Gilbert undertook a mission to the Belgian Congo with Walter Russell Lambuth, a (white) bishop of the Methodist Episcopal Church.

 Gilbert's beliefs in interracial partnership were controversial at the time.
 W. E. B. Du Bois criticized his political views.
 But he had an immensely positive influence as an educator and a role model from Augusta, John Hope.
-Gilbert was ill by 1921 and died on November 18, 1923, in Augusta, Georgia.
-Soon after his death, The Spirit of John Wesley Gilbert was published as a kind of eulogy.
+Gilbert was ill by 1921 and died in Augusta, Georgia, on November 18, 1923.
+Soon after his death, The Spirit of John Wesley Gilbert was published as a eulogy.
 The author outlined the "Gilbert program … in the following sentences: No two races can live together, interlarded, under the same laws, but with different race marks and proclivities, in anything like peace without a program of 'good will' and interracial understanding."